bhargavv62/End-to-End-Frontend-CI-CD-Deployment-on-AWS-with-Jenkins/README.md

 Remember the tomcat credentials
 •	username**:** tomcat
 •	password**:** admin@123
-If you wish to modify, change the credentials on above script also.
+If you would like to modify, change the credentials on above script also.
 Now access the tomcat dashboard with public-ip of tomcat server with 8080 port.

 <img width="2852" height="1300" alt="image" src="https://github.com/user-attachments/assets/9e3bf9e6-3935-4d3b-955b-f2a43a6b1f4c" />